 - Cross-check against Bitcoin.com gambling registry.

 When the math reproduces and the average payout tracks the published RTP, the brand passes.
-Every brand in our audit set passes.
+Every brand in operator coverage passes.
 The 99 percent figure at the seven-brand cluster is verified honest math.

 When token rakeback shifts the effective Mines return